comychitz/intro_to_programming/README.md

 to move your mouse (physically) and responds by moving the cursor on your screen.

-We can write infinite loops with both for `for` and `while` loop expressions.
+We can write infinite loops with both `for` and `while` loop expressions.
 Examples of each are shown below.
 ```c++
 while(true)